gbdev/pandocs/src/Serial_Data_Transfer_(Link_Cable).md

 (that is, SC will be set up \$01), and also a [Serial interrupt](<#INT $58 — Serial interrupt>) will be requested.

-The other Game Boy will load up a data byte and can optionally set SC's Bit 7 (that is, SC=\$80).
-Regardless of whether or not it has done this, if and when the master wants to conduct a transfer, it will happen (pulling whatever happens to be in SB at that time).
-The externally clocked Game Boy will have a [serial interrupt](<#INT $58 — Serial interrupt>) requested at the end of the transfer, and if it bothered to set SC's Bit 7, it will be cleared.
+The other Game Boy will load up a data byte and has to set SC's Bit 7 (that is, SC=\$80) to enable the serial port.
+The externally clocked Game Boy will have a [serial interrupt](<#INT $58 — Serial interrupt>) requested at the end of the transfer, and SC's Bit 7 will be cleared.

 ### Internal Clock